The steps on how to write a nonfiction book are easy to follow, but can be difficult to execute if you don’t have a clear plan.

 Now, work together with your formatter and communicate clearly the vision for your book.
 Be certain your formatter has clear instructions and be closely involved in this process until it is finished.

 For publishing, you have two options: traditional publishing and self publishing.
-If you’re completely new to the book writing scene, you may want to check out this article which goes over what is self publishing.
+If you’re completely new to the book writing scene, you may want to check out this article which goes over self publishing.

 If you’re deciding between self publishing vs traditional publishing, do some research to choose the right option for you.